ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 Terrain following works by maintaining a terrain database on the microSD card on the autopilot which gives the terrain height in meters above sea level for a grid of geographic locations.
-On the Pixhawk this database is stored in the APM\\TERRAIN directory on the microSD card.
+On the autopilot this database is stored in the APM\TERRAIN directory on the microSD card.

 The database is populated automatically by the autopilot requesting terrain data from the ground station over a MAVLink telemetry link.
 This